osm-nz/linz-address-import/README.md

 8. Start the preprocess script by running `npm run preprocess`.
 This will take ca. 2.5 minutes and create `./data/osm.json` and `./data/linz.json`
 9. Start the confate script by running `npm run conflate`.
 This will take circa.
 6 minutes and create `./data/status.json`
 10. Start the action script by running `npm run action`.
 This will take 10 seconds and generate a ton of files in the `./out` folder
-11. Upload the contents of `./out` and `./static` to the CDN by running `npm run upload`.
+11. Upload the contents of the `./out` folder to the CDN by running `npm run upload`.
 This will take ca. 4 minutes

 ## Tests